 That’s even true of Social Security benefits.
-Most people know that working before their full retirement age can result in a reduced benefit .
+Most people know that if you work while collecting benefits before your full retirement age, it can result in a reduced benefit.
 But earn too much money — even by simply making withdrawals from some types of retirement plans — and you also can end up paying income taxes on your Social Security benefits.

 Whether or not you owe taxes on these benefits depends on your “combined income.”
-The SSA defines this as adding up your:
+The SSA defines this as the sum of your:

 If you file an individual return and your combined income is between $25,000 and $34,000, you may owe income tax on up to 50 percent of benefits.
 Earn more than that, and up to 85 percent of your benefits could be subject to taxes.

-For those filing a joint return, the income ranges are between $32,000 and $44,000 for the 50 percent limit.
+For those filing a joint return, the income range is between $32,000 and $44,000 for the 50 percent limit.
 Earn more than that, and the “up to 85 percent” rule kicks in.

-Fortunately, there are ways to reduce your income and lower — or even avoid paying — taxes on your Social Security benefits.
-Following are five ways to lower that tax burden.
+Fortunately, there are ways to reduce your income and lower — or even avoid paying — taxes owed on your Social Security benefits.
+They include:

 Consider withdrawing money from a Roth account